Documents you need when selling your home - Checklist

 - Ways in which its environmental impact could be reduced.

-EPC's are usually offered by your estate agent.
-If not, or if you are not selling through an agent, you can obtain an EPC through a Domestic Energy Assessor for around £100 at the EPC Register.
+EPCs are usually offered by your estate agent.
+If not, or if you are not selling through an agent, you can obtain an EPC through a Domestic Energy Assessor from around £50 at the EPC Register.